ColdGrub1384/fastSwift-Server-Installer/README.md

 ```
 curl -s -L http://goo.gl/hPvdsn | sudo bash -s swiftexec swift
 ```
+(You can replace swiftexec by another username and swift by another password)

 # Installation or update on current user
 ```